OCHA-DAP/ocha-anticipy/docs/source/datasources/codab.rst

 .. code-block:: python

-    from aatoolbox import create_country_config
+    from ochanticipy import create_country_config
     country_config = create_country_config(iso3="npl")

 Next you need to instantiate the CodAB class with the country config:

 .. code-block:: python

-    from aatoolbox import CodAB
+    from ochanticipy import CodAB
     codab = CodAB(country_config=country_config)

 Upon first use, you will need to downlaod the COD AB data: